CharlesClark84/ProductionCountLogInterface/markdown/journal.md

  09/22/2018

  Tasks Completed:
- * Week three videos, activities and exercise.
+ * Week three videos, activities and exercise
- * Created markdown files for project used for application design and time spent on project.
+ * Created markdown files for project used for application design and time spent on project
- * Wrote the problem statement.
+ * Wrote the problem statement
- * Finished technologies listed in project plan.
+ * Finished technologies listed in project plan
- * Filled in time log.
+ * Filled in time log
- * Wrote in journal to track application progress.
+ * Wrote in journal to track application progress
- * Constructed screen layout design.
+ * Constructed screen layout design
- * Constructed application flow.
+ * Constructed application flow
- * Looked at APIs to use for project.
+ * Looked at APIs to use for project

  Create README.md, timelog.md, journal.md, screen.md, applicationFlow.md, plan.md, and databaseDesign.md for application design
  and to track application production progress.
 Got timelog.md and journal.md up to date with current progress.
 Designed